Britain's Labour Party projected to win huge majority, ending Conservatives' 14-year rule, exit poll suggests

 "Nothing has gone well in the last 14 years," said London voter James Erskine, who was optimistic for change in the hours before polls closed.
 "I just see this as the potential for a seismic shift, and that's what I'm hoping for."

+"The exit poll is encouraging, but obviously we don't have any of the results yet," deputy leader Angela Rayner told Sky News.

+In a sign of the volatile public mood and anger at the system, some smaller parties appeared to have done well, including the centrist Liberal Democrats and Farage's Reform UK.

-Full results will come in over the next hours.
-The exit poll is conducted by pollster Ipsos and asks people at scores of polling stations to fill out a replica ballot showing how they have voted.
-It usually provides a reliable though not exact projection of the final result.
+The poll is conducted by pollster Ipsos and asks people at scores of polling stations to fill out a replica ballot showing how they have voted.
+It usually provides a reliable though not exact projection of the outcome.

-In Henley-on-Thames, about 40 miles (65 kilometers) west of London, voters like Patricia Mulcahy, who is retired, sensed the nation was looking for something different.
-The community, which normally votes Conservative, may change its stripes this time.
+Britons vote on paper ballots, marking their choice in pencil, that are then hand-counted.
+Final results are expected by Friday morning.

 Britain has experienced a run of turbulent years — some of it of the Conservatives' own making and some of it not — that has left many voters pessimistic about their country's future.
 The U.K.'s exit from the European Union followed by the COVID-19 pandemic and Russia's invasion of Ukraine battered the economy, while lockdown-breaching parties held by then-Prime Minister Boris Johnson and his staff caused widespread anger.